evanx/chronic/README.md

 There is also a custom <a href="https://github.com/evanx/chronic4j">log4j appender</a> project which can be used relatively unintrusively by Java apps to post status via log4j.

 Administrators log into the centralized AngularJS app which uses Mozilla Persona to authenticate them.
-They are then able to view events on various topics from various participating machines in their organisations, and activate email alerts.
+They are then able to view events on various topics from participating machines in their organisations, and activate email alerts.

 There is a static copy of the site on my github pages <a href="http://evanx.github.io/chronic">(http://evanx.github.io/chronic)</a>, which includes an overview and FAQ.
 However, "chronica.co" is defunct.